carozum/developping-ai-applications/documentation/readMe.md

 - existence of roles for better customization :system (behavior of the assistant), user (instruct the assistant), assistant (response to the user instruction).
 - The assistant role can also be written by the user to provide examples to help the model better understand.
 - the prompt is now a list of messages, each message being a dictionary with a role
+- storing responses to create a conversation history

 ### moderation endpoint
 checks content for violations of the OPenai's usage policies, including :